kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 Then the `role` variable defines the role of above machine in the same order, "ai" stands for machine acts as both master and node, "a" stands for master, "i" stands for node.

-The `NUM_MINIONS` variable defines the total number of nodes.
+The `NUM_NODES` variable defines the total number of nodes.

 The `SERVICE_CLUSTER_IP_RANGE` variable defines the kubernetes service IP range.
 Please make sure that you do have a valid private ip range defined here, because some IaaS provider may reserve private ips.